nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ---

 That worked!
 Great.
-Now I can start, I hope.
-Let's upload a model!
+Now I can try to upload my model again.

+## Back to the Plot

 ```json
 POST /_plugins/_ml/models/_upload